starverte/steel/readme.txt

 = Quotes =
 Display a random quote (or testimonial) in the sidebar with our random quote widget.
 We are looking at embedding random quotes within a post or page in our next update.

+= Slides =
+Create and display media slideshows using Bootstrap’s Carousel plugin.

 = Teams =
 Create profiles for board of directors, staff members, etc. and display them on a nice summary page.